BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-09-08-Amarunes-Adventures-Terror-in-the-Ice.md

 ---
 title: "Amarune's Adventures: Terror in the Ice"
-tagline: An Icewind Dale adventure for 4-6 characters of 5th-10th level.
+tagline: "An Icewind Dale adventure for 4-6 characters of 5th-10th level."
 product_id: 326586
 last_modified_at:
 bundle: false